ע

 Jesus' remark on the den of robbers fed straight into the remark of Johanan son of Zakkai on those who hate the Torah.
 And where the Zealots urged that no tax was to be paid to Caesar and killed whoever disagreed, Jesus said to give to Caesar what belonged to Caesar (Matthew 22:21).

-The Battle of Beth-horon and the destruction of Legion XXII Fulminata, and its detrimental effect, found its obvious discussion in the story of the man called Legion (Mark 5:9, Luke 8:30; also see the account of Legion X Fretensis at Jericho), the expelled spirit who came back with seven friends (Matthew 12:43-45; again in response to the Pharisees' quest for a sign), the "more than twelve" legions at Christ's disposal, the lightning that travelled from east to west (Matthew 24:27, Luke 17:24) or satan who fell from heaven like lightning (Luke 10:18).
+The Battle of Beth-horon and the destruction of Legion XII Fulminata, and its detrimental effect, found its obvious discussion in the story of the man called Legion (Mark 5:9, Luke 8:30; also see the account of Legion X Fretensis at Jericho), the expelled spirit who came back with seven friends (Matthew 12:43-45; again in response to the Pharisees' quest for a sign), the "more than twelve" legions at Christ's disposal, the lightning that travelled from east to west (Matthew 24:27, Luke 17:24) or satan who fell from heaven like lightning (Luke 10:18).

 And the list goes on.